Weakly holonomic equivariant $\mathcal{D}$-modules on rigid analytic spaces: Introduction

-\textbf{Notation}: \begin{itemize} \item Throughout this paper, we fix a complete discrete valuation field $K$ of mixed characteristic $(0,p)$ with valuation ring $\mathcal{R}$, a uniformiser $\pi \in \mathcal{R}$ and residue field $k$.
-Its algebraic closure will be denoted by $\overline{K}$. \item If $M$ is an $\mathcal{R}$-module, its $\pi$-adic completion $\varprojlim_n M/\pi^nM$ will be denoted by $\widehat{M}$. \item All rings appearing in the article are supposed to be unital. \item For any ring $R$, all $R$-modules, if not further specified, are left modules. \end{itemize}
+\textbf{Notation}: Throughout this paper, $K$ denotes a complete discrete valuation field of mixed characteristic $(0,p)$ with valuation ring $\mathcal{R}$, a uniformiser $\pi \in \mathcal{R}$ and residue field $k$.
+The algebraic closure of $K$ is denoted by $\overline{K}$.
+If $M$ is an $\mathcal{R}$-module, its $\pi$-adic completion is denoted by $\widehat{M}$.
+All rings, appearing in the article, except for Lie algebras, are supposed to be associative and unital.
+All modules are left modules, if not further specified.